BijanSN/Applied-Black-Litterman-Model-on-Swiss-Securities/README.md

 τ enables more flexibility in our views by introducing uncertainty.
 The resulting Prior distribution is therfore normally distributed around П, with variance τΣ.
 Intuitively, by fixing τ=1, we are fully confident about our views.

-### 2. Distribution of the views
+## 2. Distribution of the views
 The Black-Litterman model uses multiple inputs such as views of a portfolio manager, expected returns and uncertainty level in order to achieve an optimal asset allocation.

 Inputs:

-* P The “Pick” matrix that connects the assets related to a specific view.
+* P The *Pick* matrix that connects the assets related to a specific view.
 * Q The vector which represents the expected excess return of each view.
 * Ω The diagonal matrix that identifies the uncertainty in the views.